M-29/Java-Programing/LinkedList/Readme.md

 In approach 1 we are using SET.
 For every sum value we are checking whether sum is in present in set if sum present then returning false and if sum == 1 returning true.
 ## Aproach 2
 In this approach we are using fast and slow pointer concept.

+# Find elements after middle
+In this approach we are using fast and slow pointer concept.